yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

   init_mpc: initial matpower struct before any bugs fixed

-OtherInfo: a struct other information on the set up of simulation
+OtherInfo: a struct variable with the following fields providing other information on the simulation set up:

   nt: total number of cascade events

-  ntrig: number of lines selected as trigger in a single event
+  ntrig: number of lines selected as the triggers in a single event

-  sqr: squeezing ratio to adjust the capacity of lines.
-Example: sqr=1 means that all lines have the original capacity.
+  sqr: squeezing ratio for adjusting the capacity of lines (where sqr=1 means that all lines have the original capacity)

-  dr: demand ratio.
-Example: dr=1 means to keep demand as the original demand.
+  dr: demand ratio (where dr=1 means to keep demand as the original demand)

-  tnc: the group of lines where trigger are selected.
-For advance setting, the tnc should be changed along with TStrategy in prepare_branch_data.m.
+  tnc: the group of lines from which the triggers are selected (advanced setting; changing tnc requires changing TStrategy in prepare_branch_data.m)

   TStrategy: index indicating the triggering strategy (advanced setting)

-  Tinner_branch: Advance setting with tnc and TStrategy.
-See prepare_branch_data.m
+  Tinner_branch: advanced setting with tnc and TStrategy (see prepare_branch_data.m)

-  init_mpc: the intial matpower structure right before the simulation of cascade starts.
+  init_mpc: the intial matpower structure right before the simulation of cascade starts